Mayurr00/Symptom-based-Disease-Diagnosis/README.md

 To clone and run this application, you'll need Git and Python 3.x installed on your computer.
 Follow these steps:
 1. Open your terminal/command prompt and navigate to the directory where you want to clone the repository.

-2. Run the following command to clone the repository:
+2. Run the following command to clone the repository:<br/>
 $ git clone https://github.com/<username>/<repository-name>.git
 Replace <username> with the GitHub username and <repository-name> with the name of the repository that you want to clone.